Tutorial | Governance basics#

 Advance a project through a governance workflow#

-Beneath the overview, you’ll see a workflow of five stages in the left panel.
+Beneath the overview, you’ll see a workflow of five steps in the left panel.
 This is the standard workflow that you selected when governing the project.

-1. From the left panel of your governed project, click Exploration to view that stage of the project’s workflow.
+1. From the left panel of your governed project, click Exploration to view that step of the project’s workflow.

 2. Click Edit in the item header.

-3. Click Set As Ongoing to indicate this stage is in progress.
+3. Click Set As Ongoing to indicate this step is in progress.

 4. For the Notes field, copy-paste the following example: